transcodeninja/livepeer-exporter/README.md

     rickstaa/livepeer-exporter:latest
 ```

+Replace `<your-orchestrator-address>` with the address of your orchestrator.
+This command will start the exporter and expose the metrics on port `9153` for Prometheus to scrape.
 This command will start the exporter and expose the metrics on port `9153` for Prometheus to scrape.
 Additional environment variables can be passed to the exporter by adding them to the command above.

-> [!IMPORTANT]\
+> [!NOTE]\
-> This repository provides a [Dockerfile](./Dockerfile) and a [docker-compose](./docker-compose.yml) file to facilitate running the exporter with Docker.
-To utilize these, first configure the necessary environment variables within the docker-compose file.
-Subsequently, initiate the exporter using the command `docker-compose up`.
+>  This repository also contains a [DockerFile](./Dockerfile) and [docker-compose.yml](./docker-compose.yml) file.
+These files can be used to build and run the exporter locally.
+To do this, clone this repository and run `docker compose up` in the repository's root directory.

 ### Configure Prometheus